 Mistake- Without the support system, the user can face some technical issues that can waste precious time and results in disappointments.

 Remedy- The knowledgeable and reliable support system provides technical aid to the users at the time of need.
 Users should look for vendors that provide efficient technical support.

 Restricting the customer payment option

-- You can keep your POS system secure by following the essential points:
+You can keep your POS system secure by following the best practices as below:

 - Make use of PCI (Payment Card Industry) compliant devices

 - Never connect the POS system to external networks

 - Create strong passwords and often change it